Housing Assistance Programs

 - Lacking a fixed or regular nighttime residence; and either

 - Having a primary nighttime residence that is a supervised publicly or privately operated shelter designed to provide temporary living accommodations; or residing in a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; or In receipt of judgment for eviction, as ordered by the court.

 CalWORKs Homeless Assistance (HA)

 The CalWORKs Homeless Assistance (HA) Program aims to help CalWORKs families meet the reasonable costs of securing housing.
 The CalWORKs HA program serves eligible CalWORKs recipients, or apparently eligible CalWORKs applicants, who are homeless or at risk of homelessness.
-CalWORKs HA can provide payments for temporary shelter for up to 16 cumulative calendar days, as well as payments to secure or maintain housing, including a security deposit and last month’s rent, or up to two months of rent arrearages.
+CalWORKs HA can provide payments for temporary shelter for up to 16 days in a 12 month period, as well as payments to secure or maintain housing, including a security deposit and last month’s rent, or up to two months of rent arrearages.